 The OPTN/UNOS does not have a system for timely reporting and reviewing HLA typing errors.
-Because HLA typing discrepancies are flagged on the donor and recipient histocompatibility forms completed after transplant, there is no timely mechanism for detecting errors used for the match run.
+Because HLA typing discrepancies are flagged on the donor and recipient histocompatibility forms completed after transplant, there is no timely mechanism for detecting errors in the HLA information used for generating match runs used in organ allocation.

-HLA typing errors, specifically prior to generating a match run, can have serious patient safety implications, such as unanticipated graft loss or accelerated rejection.^{1, 2, 3} When HLA typing errors are discovered during the match run process, this can lead to system inefficiencies such as increased cold ischemia time while laboratory results are confirmed or rerun, discards from organs shipped far distances with incorrect HLA typing, and possible missed transplant opportunities for other candidates who may have been screened off of a match run because of incorrect HLA typing.
+HLA typing errors, specifically prior to generating a match run, can have serious patient safety implications, such as unanticipated graft loss or accelerated rejection.
+1, 2, 3 When HLA typing errors are discovered during the match run process, this can lead to system inefficiencies such as increased cold ischemia time while laboratory results are confirmed or rerun, discards from organs shipped far distances with incorrect HLA typing, and possible missed transplant opportunities for other candidates who may have been screened off of a match run because of incorrect HLA typing.